Earth-Mass Planets in Tandem Disks: INTRODUCTION

-\citep{Paardekooper2014}, where $r_{\mathrm{planet}}$ and $M_{\mathrm{planet}}$ are the semi-major axis and mass of the planet, respectively. $T_{\mathrm{m}}$ denotes the mid-plane temperature. $\dot{M}$ is the accretion rate of the protosolar disk. $\bar{\alpha}$ is the $\alpha$-value in the $\alpha$ disk assumption \citep{Shakura1973}.
-In the MRI suppressed region, it takes the value $\gamma \alpha_{\mathrm{act}}$, where $\alpha_{\mathrm{act}} = 1.0 \times 10^{-2}$ is the $\alpha$-value in the MRI active region \citep{Davis2010,Shi2010}. $\gamma = 10^{-0.5}$ is the reduction factor of turbulence due to the suppression of MRI \citep{Ebisuzaki2017}. $k_{\mathrm{B}}$ is the Boltzmann constant, $\mu = 2.34$ is the mean molecular weight of gas, $m_{\mathrm{H}}$ is the mass of a hydrogen atom, $G$ is the gravitational constant, and $M_\odot$ is the solar mass.
-As shown in Figure~3, the time scale of migration ($\tau_{\mathrm{mig}}$) for the case of an Earth-mass planet is as short as $0.78~\mathrm{Myr}$, which is shorter than the duration of accretion onto the central star (\(> 1$--$100~\mathrm{Myr}\)) (Figure~4).
+Here, $M_\odot$ is the solar mass.
+As shown in Figure~3, the migration timescale ($\tau_{\mathrm{mig}}$) for an Earth-mass planet is as short as $0.78~\mathrm{Myr}$, which is shorter than the duration of accretion onto the central star (\(> 1$--$100~\mathrm{Myr}\)) (Figure~4).
 Therefore, in the present study, we investigated the effect of planet migration due to gravitational torque from a gas disk.
-As we will see later, when a planet grows, it exits the planet-formation region (the MRI front).
+As will be shown later, when a planet grows, it exits the planet-formation region (the MRI front).
 In Section~2, we describe the assumptions and methods.
 Section~3 presents the results of the calculations.
 Sections~4 and~5 present the discussion and conclusion, respectively.